 Changes to your contract of employment can occur due to a change in the law, but otherwise, changes must be agreed between your employer and yourself.
 Neither party can unilaterally decide to change the contract.
 This requirement for both the employer's and the employee's consent to changes in the terms of the contract is part of contract law.
-This principle is not affected by the Terms of Employment (Information) Act 1994 which sets out the procedures for the employer informing the employee of any changes to the statement of the terms of employment.
+This principle is not affected by the Terms of Employment (Information) Acts 1994-2014 which sets out the procedures for the employer informing the employee of any changes to the statement of the terms of employment.

 Where the law introduces changes into your contract of employment, for example, by extending the statutory period of maternity leave, then both you and your employer must comply with the law.